open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 If you specify values for your setup, you can directly use the commands shown in the next steps.
 The variable `OCM_REPO` is set to a location of an OCI registry where artifacts and component descriptors are stored (omitting the `https://` prefix).
-For example [GitHub Packages](https://github.com/features/packages) can be used as an OCI registry.
+For example, [GitHub Packages](https://github.com/features/packages) can be used as an OCI registry.
 Many other options exist.

-Let's asssume that we create a component based on a GitHub source repository.
+Let's assume that we create a component based on a GitHub source repository.

-### Create a component archive
+### Create a Component Archive

-First we create an empty component archive using the command [`ocm create componentarchive`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_create_componentarchive.md)
+First we create an empty component archive using the command [`ocm create componentarchive`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_create_componentarchive.md):

 ```shell
 ocm create componentarchive ${COMPONENT} ${VERSION}  --provider ${PROVIDER} --file $CA_ARCHIVE